 While this works for small networks, the crawlers must account for a significant amount of peers in the network for this change to be noticeable.
-The generated $K_n$ needs to be at least as big as the smallest regular component in the botnet, which is not feasible.
+The generated K_n needs to be at least as big as the smallest regular component in the botnet, which is not feasible.
+Also, if detected, this would leak the information about all known sensors to the botmasters.
+The limited scalability, and potential information leak, which might be used by botmasters to retaliate against the sensors or the whole monitoring operation, make this approach unusable in real-world scenarios.